Is Plant-Based Meat Better for the Environment?

 The secret ingredient plant-based meats use to “bleed” is heme, an iron-rich molecule mostly found in red meat.
 In the meatless meat industry, a heme-containing protein from the roots of soy plants is inserted into genetically engineered yeast, which is then fermented to produce large amounts of savory, 100 percent vegan heme.

 Genetically modified organisms (GMOs) are certainly controversial.
-In fact, GMO crops are either partially or fully banned across most of Europe, including in some of the most eco-friendly countries on the planet.
+In fact, GMO crops are either partially or fully banned across most of Europe.

 But according to Feldstein, in the case of meatless meat, its usage of GMOs is nowhere near as concerning as the alternative.
 “It takes as much as 89 times the amount of genetically engineered crops to produce one pound of beef as it does to produce a pound of plant-based meat,” she says.